PT By State Series

 Ideally, you would want to work in the most populated city.

-Being a personal trainer is a numbers game, so the more prospects you have access to, the better your chances.
+Being a personal trainer is a numbers game, so the more prospects you can access, the better your chances.

 Let’s look at the city population stats: